Data-is-life/apt-get-home/README.md

-# Apt-Get-Home: Home finder #
+<h1> Apt-Get-Home: Home finder</h1>

-Extracting all features from description and property tax records from popular real estate website to fully feature the home from the home link user enters.
-Then recommending user top two  properties, currently active on the market, that matches majority of the features based on the features of the home the user entered.
+<p>Extracting all features from description and property tax records from popular real estate website to fully feature the home from the home link user enters.
+Then recommending user top two  properties, currently active on the market, that matches majority of the features based on the features of the home the user entered.</p>

-## The Problem & Solution: ##
+<h2> The Problem & Solution:</h2>

 ### The Problem:
 Anyone looking to buy a home has a hard time putting all the features they desire into any website to search for homes and explaining to their agent.
 That discourages a lot of consumers to continue their search if they don't find what they are looking for after a couple of searches.
 Also, the websites display all the properties on the market and don't go far enough to understand their consumers needs.